Prostate Gland Enlargement – BPH

 • Urethral stricture disease

-• A neurological disorder, such as Parkinson’s disease or multiple sclerosis
+• A neurological disorder such as Parkinson’s disease or multiple sclerosis

-• Temporary difficulty with urination
+• Temporary difficulty urinating

 • Urinary tract infection